jhiltonatr/java-challenge/readme.md

 ## Project improvements

+### JVM version
+As Java 8 is a restriction no upgrade has been done, however just upgradingt the runtime can bring a lot of benefits, such as more effective GC implementations which might impact positively performance.

 ### Frameworks version
 ✔️ As newer versions of frameworks will have fewer vulnerabilities, performance improvements and more features to profit from.
 Keeping up-to-date becomes important !